 ActivityTime

-1. Carry out staff appraisals with all your employees, regardless of employee organisation membership (mandatory).Quarter 1
+Mandatory: Carry out staff appraisals with all your employees, regardless of employee organisation membership.Quarter 1

-7. Call and conduct a salary-setting appraisal with Saco-S members and non-organised staff.
-Send the salary agreement though the Primula salary review module.November-December
+Conduct salary-setting appraisals with Saco-S members and non-organised staff.
+Send salary agreements via the Primula salary review module.October-December

-10. Conduct any enhanced dialogue with members of Saco-S.December-January
+Conduct any enhanced dialogue with members of Saco-S.November-December

-Estimated payment of new salaries, retroactively from the salary review date of 1 October 2025.February
+Estimated payment of new salaries, retroactively from the salary review date of 1 October.December

 Salary setting in the salary review is based on the performance and results demonstrated by the employee during the operational year.
 It is therefore important that the employee knows from the outset what is expected in terms of performance and achievements, and what they can do to influence their salary.